Mohamednajdawi/quiz_hub/docs/blog/introducing-quiz-hub.md

-# Introducing Quiz Hub: The AI-Powered Learning Platform That Transforms How Students Study
+# Introducing Progrezz: The AI-Powered Learning Platform That Transforms How Students Study

 *Published: January 2025*